Sabra (character): Fictional character biography

 During the JLA/Avengers crossover event, she is seen holding the Western Wall together after Krona's attack causes earthquakes across the globe.
 Sabra is also one of a handful of mutants to have retained their powers after the effects of M-Day.
 She is later seen, under request from the British government, aiding Union Jack against a terrorist attack on London.
-She comes into conflict with the new Arabian Knight (Navid Hashim) because of the Sabra's "jingoistic" nature, but they begrudgingly work together, paralleling her relationship with the first Arabian Knight during the Contest of Champions.
+She comes into conflict with the new Arabian Knight (Navid Hashim) because of Sabra's "jingoistic" nature, but they begrudgingly work together, paralleling her relationship with the first Arabian Knight during the Contest of Champions.
 During the Civil War within the US superhero community over the Superhuman Registration Act, Sabra joins Bishop's government-sanctioned team that polices unruly mutants.
 Mossad assigns her to the force in exchange for intelligence and technology so Israel can enact its own registration program.
 Sabra is identified as pro-registration in the superhuman Civil War as one of the 142 registered superheroes under the Initiative.

 During the events of Secret Invasion, Sabra is briefly seen fighting off Skrulls in Israel, and during the Ends of the Earth storyline, Sabra is one of the heroes that respond to Spider-Man's call for help against Doctor Octopus' satellite factories.
 She is shown fighting through Octobots at a seemingly abandoned factory until being shot by Crossbones with a sniper rifle.
 Prior to the events of Secret Empire, Sabra breaks into and secures a flash drive in a Hydra data storage, much to the anger of an alternate Captain America (Hydra Supreme).
 She later represents the Israeli government when she attends Black Panther's meeting in the Eden Room of Avengers Mountain.